 GETTING TO STEHEKIN: We love our isolation, but it takes some extra planning for our guests.
-To get to Stehekin our guests must plan to take The Lady of the Lake (boat ferry) from Chelan, or make the beautiful (12 mile) hike.
+To get to Stehekin our guests must plan to take The Lady of the Lake (boat ferry) from Chelan, or make the beautiful (17 mile) hike from highway 20.

 The Lodge at Stehekin is nestled on the glacial-formed Lake Chelan in the remote, unspoiled wilderness of the North Cascade Mountains in Central Washington and is only accessible by boat and hiking trails.
 Be sure to make arrangements for transportation before your trip.

 Though some adventurers choose to make the long, rugged hike to the Lodge, most come by ferry boat or private boat.
 As of winter 2017, Chelan Seaplanes will no longer be operating to Stehekin.

 Lady of the Lake provides year-round transportation to the Lodge at Stehekin.
 Both ferries have morning departures and leave from the town of Chelan.

 The Lady II transports you in style and takes a leisurely 4-hour journey.
 It can accommodate 285 passengers and offers a spacious deck for outdoor viewing of the beautiful picture postcard panorama.

 The Lady Express can accommodate up to 130 passengers and offers a faster trip on the lake, making the cruise to Stehekin in 2.5 hours.
 The Lady Express may be a faster boat, but you can still enjoy the views and narration.

 Operated by the North Cascades Lodge at Stehekin, the Red Bus provides both scenic tours to Rainbow Falls and shuttle service around the Stehekin area.
 The Red Buses are “heritage style” tour buses that feature ceiling windows for optimal viewing of the spectacular North Cascades scenery.